Personal style coach

-Now I deliver a personal style coaching package.
-It still covers all the key areas, but the coaching is spread over a 2-month period.
+Now I deliver a more cohesive series of appointments.
+Still covering all the key areas, but the style and image coaching is spread over a few weeks or months.
 This means my clients benefit from ongoing support from me when they need it the most.
 It is great to feel inspired and motivated on the day of the session, but it is easy for things to slip in the early stages and be back to square one if you are not careful.
 Important and lasting changes rarely happen overnight.
 For instance if you were wanting to get fit you wouldn’t expect to visit the gym once or have a single session with a personal trainer.
 The same is true for you when you come to update your style and develop your personal image.
 It is a process – a journey!

 My love of style